Duds/MDBA_Process_Models/docs/process-design/requirements/bpr-bpmn-diagram-requirements.md

    - [x] Update process descriptions and metadata for all requirements files

 2. Quality Assurance
-   - [ ] Validate all BPMN XML files for compliance
+   - [x] Validate all BPMN XML files for compliance
+     - All 14 BPMN files validated successfully
+     - No critical errors found
+     - Action items for warnings:
+       - Add message flows to all processes
+       - Add data objects and stores to all processes
+       - Add gateways where appropriate
+       - Add ICIP compliance checks to relevant processes
+       - Add quality assurance checks to relevant processes
+       - Add swimlanes to end-to-end process
+       - Add error boundary events to submission tracking
-   - [ ] Review swimlane assignments and role clarity
+   - [x] Review swimlane assignments and role clarity
+     - All processes except end-to-end have swimlanes defined
+     - Action item: Add swimlanes to end-to-end process
-   - [ ] Verify error handling and boundary events
+   - [x] Verify error handling and boundary events
+     - All processes have basic error handling
+     - Action item: Add error boundary events to submission tracking
-   - [ ] Check process documentation completeness
+   - [x] Check process documentation completeness
+     - All processes have documentation
+     - No documentation warnings found

 3. Integration and Review
    - [ ] Map process interactions and dependencies